 - If you have older kids, the “in motion” exhibition invites them to explore the world of mobility with 30 interactive learning stations.

 “I love the smell of popcorn in the morning,” to (mis)quote that kids’ favourite, Apocalypse Now.
-If you want to catch the latest Marvel blockbuster or Disney release, many cinemas show films in the original English.
+If you want to catch the latest Marvel blockbuster or Disney release, many local cinemas show films in the original English.

 Try the Haydn, Artis International or Burg, in particular, for kid-friendly movies.